 Some toy dogs are a scaled down versions of their larger cousins.
 Toy Poodle for example.
 The Miniature Pinscher though has been around for longer than the larger Doberman Pinscher.

 The Chihuahua is not a scaled down version of anything.
+There is not a different “type” of Chihuahua.
+There is no such thing as a “tea cup” or “micro” Chihuahua.
 The Chihuahua is a true toy breed and was bred for the one and only purpose of being a companion dog.
 They do it so well, don’t they?